GSA/https/pages/certificates.md

 In general:

-* "Domain Validation" (DV) certificates are usually less expensive and more amenable to automation than "Extended Validation" (EV) certificates.
-EV certificates generally result in the domain owner's name appearing in the browser URL bar visitors see. **Ordinary DV certificates are completely acceptable for government use.**
+* "Domain Validation" (DV) certificates are usually less expensive and more amenable to automation than "Extended Validation" (EV) certificates. **Ordinary DV certificates are completely acceptable for government use.**

 * Certificates can be valid for anywhere from years to days.
 In general, **shorter-lived certificates offer a better security posture**, since the impact of key compromise is less severe.
 Automating the issuance and renewal of certificates is an overall best practice, and can make the adoption of shorter-lived certificates more practical.